selfish/worldcup-slack/README.md

 ## WARNING

 This was written in a rush the day World Cup in 2018 started.
-This is not good o proper code.
+This is not good or proper code.
 This project is based on a scraper, and scraping is inherently a messy and brittle procedural process.
 My primary goal was the get something functional.
 Please do not use as an example of good Node.js code!